jsfan3/CN1Libs-VideoOptimizer/README.md

 ### Speed ###
 On iOS, the optimization is very fast.

 On Android, it's slow and it can take longer time than the video duration.
-However I chose saving options that are as fast as possible preserving an acceptable video quality.
+However I chose options that allow to save as fast as possible preserving an acceptable video quality.

 ## Example of usage
 ![Example of usage](https://raw.githubusercontent.com/jsfan3/CN1Libs-VideoOptimizer/master/screenshot.png)